Tosnensky District: Transportation

 Two railway lines, connecting Saint Peterburg with Moscow and Veliky Novgorod, respectively, cross the district from north to south.
 Ulyanovka (Sablino railway station), Tosno, and Lyuban are the main railway stations within the district.
 Sablino serves furthermore as a railway node and is connected by railways with Mga and Gatchina.
 Gladkoye narrow gauge railway and Pelgorskoye peat narrow gauge railway for hauling peat operate in the district.

 The M10 highway, connecting Saint Petersburg in Moscow, crosses the district from north to south, mostly running parallel to the railway.
 The A120 road, encircling Saint Petersburg, crosses the northern part of the district.
 There are also local roads, which in particular form a dense network in the northern part of the district, in the suburbs of Saint Petersburg.
 This infrastructure makes Tosnensky District one of the most developed districts in Russia.

 Culture and recreation

 The district contains twenty-two cultural heritage monuments of federal significance and additionally eighty-one objects classified as cultural and historical heritage of local significance.
-The federal monuments include the Maryino Estate of Stroganovs, currently in the village of Andrianovo, and the ensemble of the Forest School in the settlement of Lisino-Korpus.
+The federal monuments include the Maryino Estate of the Stroganovs, currently in the village of Andrianovo, and the ensemble of the Forest School in the settlement of Lisino-Korpus.

 The only state museum in the district is the Tosnensky District Museum, located in the town of Tosno.